informalsystems/modelator/jekyll/index.md

 # Model Based Techniques @ Informal Systems

-At Informal Systems, we use model-based techniques both in our development practice and as a part of our security audit services.
-We develop and maintain the following tools that make model-based techniques easy to incorporate into the development and auditing practice:

 At [Informal Systems](https://informal.systems), we use model-based techniques both in our development practice and as a part of our security audit services.
 As a premier partner in protocol design and cross-chain infrastructure, we develop and maintain the following tools that make model-based techniques easy to incorporate into the development and auditing practice: